cincheo/ini/README.md

 **Note**: it is important to understand that INI processes run asynchronously (in their own thread).
 They do not interrupt the thread of the function/process invoking them unless the invoking function/process reads the result of the invoked process.
 In that case, the invoking function/process waits until the invoked process returns a value.
 Under the hood, processes return *futures* instead of actual values.
 On contrary to many ``await/async`` systems, this mechanism is completely transparent for the programmer.
 In our example, the ``main`` function implicitly waits for the ``fac`` result because it uses it as an argument of the ``println`` function.

-## The Euclidean algorithm example
+## The Euclidean Algorithm example

 A famous example to demonstrate the use of guarded commands is the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), which efficiently finds the Greatest Common Divisor of two integers.
 Here is the INI code using a process and 2 rules (guarded commands):